About The Good Dog Foundation

 Good Dog works with hundreds of facilities to place its volunteer teams in facilities that cater to teams’ strengths and abilities.
 Good Dog staff members coordinate therapy dog services with these partner sites.
 Trainers always accompany new therapy teams to their first visits, and are present at a majority of facility visits.

 Good Dog maintains ongoing contact with professionals at each facility to ensure the efficiency, effectiveness and safety of Good Dog visits through facility agreements.
 Because of the impeccable reputation of Good Dog teams and Good Dog’s coordination with facilities, volunteer teams are able to gain access to many facilities that they could not access as independent teams.
-Currently, Good Dog visits students, patients and clients in over 315 facilities.
+Currently, Good Dog visits students, patients, clients, and facility staff in over 350 facilities.

 Research and Awareness